Dogwoods and redbuds are in full bloom after the recent rains and spring is once again here in Charlottesville.

 While the fall race typically sees between 3-4,000 attendees, the spring race attracts a larger crowd, with over 25,000 guests in attendance.

-Long a favorite as a Saturday morning destination, and now starting its 46th year, the Charlottesville Farmers Market has started up again and will run through until December.
+Long a favorite as a Saturday morning destination for 50+ years, the Charlottesville Farmers Market has started up again and will run through until December.

 A producer only market of farmers, food vendors, crafts, and artisans since 1973 – The Charlottesville City Market is held Downtown every Saturday from 8 am until noon until September – and until 1 pm from October to December.